Bala-6478/Web-Applications/README.md

-# 💻 Front-End Web Development Projects (HTML, CSS, & JavaScript)
+# 💻 Front-End Web Development Projects (HTML, CSS, & JavaScript Focus)

 This repository focuses on web development projects built using the foundational triad: **HTML, CSS, and vanilla JavaScript**.
 These projects are perfect for mastering core front-end concepts, DOM manipulation, and responsive design without the complexity of modern frameworks or server-side languages.